fhessman/scientific-snap/Examples/KeplerOrbit/README.md

 ![vx-change](./images/change_vx_by.png)

-Pack all of them into an infinite loop
+and in the "Motion" block menu there's a block all ready to do the same to the x-coordinate.
+Pack all of the translations into an infinite loop

 ![infinite loop](./images/forever.png)